vzool/docs/api/reference.md

 ### Hash String

-Hashes the submitted string using the chosen algorithm
+Hashes the submitted string using the chosen algorithm.

 ```http
 POST /utils/hash